w3f/Grants-Program/applications/kylin_network.md

    &emsp;\-   Current CBDO of Tomochain
    &emsp;\-   Wharton Grad (2011)

-**Eric Clark Su**
-   &emsp;\-   A prolific supporter of a wide array of crypto projects, more recently, projects like DIA, Tellor and Orion Protocol.
-   &emsp;\-   Longtime business builder and founder, with an extremely strong core skill set of rapidly building up dev teams from scratch.
-   &emsp;\-   CEO of exnt.io

 **Kevin Hsu**
    &emsp;\-   MSc in Computational Statistics and Machine Learning from UCL and supervised by David Silver, the senior engineer of AlphaGO.
    &emsp;\-   Served as data scientist in Credit Suisse, senior machine learning Engineer in WeCash.